BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 # Human readable addresses

-[Bitcoin addresses]({{'/guide/glossary/address/' | relative_url}}) and [payment requests]({{'/guide/how-it-works/payment-request-formats/' | relative_url}}) are long and cryptic, and practically impossible to read, memorize, pronounce, understand, and type.
-Creating a separate format for human-readable addresses is a logical solution to this problem, and there have been multiple attempts at making them a reality.
+[Bitcoin addresses]({{'/guide/glossary/address/' | relative_url}}) and [payment requests]({{'/guide/how-it-works/payment-request-formats/' | relative_url}}) are long and cryptic, practically impossible to read, memorize, pronounce, understand, or type.
+We are used to being able to communicate our social media handles, or email addresses easily.
+That expectation has also extended to transacting value, with neo-banking and payment applications.
+There have been multiple attempts at making human-readable addresses a reality in bitcoin.

 The benefits to the user experience include: